wakakusa/RegTools/README.md

-RegTools.jl
+RegTools
 ===========

-A Julia package for assisting regression analysis
+A Julia package for assisting regression analysis by joemliang.
+These packaging.